octalmage/YoPress/readme.txt

 Then tell your visitors to Yo your website's username, or use [button.justyo.co](http://button.justyo.co) to generate a button.

-Now when you publish a new post your visitors will get Yo'd!
+Now when you publish a new post your visitors will get a Yo with the link!

 == Changelog ==
+= 0.2.2 =
+* Added support for the new links API.
 = 0.2.1 =
 * Updated instructions.
 = 0.2.0 =